“Joseph was excellent and very much impressed those who were present and [we] would definitely be eager to use him again in upcoming hearings.”

 Joseph undertakes TOLATA work.
 He has acted on cases involving proprietary estoppel and alleging common intention constructive trusts.
 He has defended on the basis of whether constructive trust principles can apply at all.

-Recently Joseph successfully represented the intervenors in matrimonial finance proceedings who had been accused of hiding matrimonial assets and holding them on trust for the husband.
+Joseph has successfully represented the intervenors in matrimonial finance proceedings who had been accused of hiding matrimonial assets and holding them on trust for the husband.
 In a five-day trial the trust claims were defeated.

 Joseph accepts instructions in contentious and non-contentious probate.
 He has advised on the construction of wills and on the misuse of trust and estate property.